-Why choose to see a psychiatrist rather than another kind of mental health specialist?
+Why choose to see a psychiatrist rather than another mental health specialist?

 As a psychiatrist, I’m the only member of the mental health team who is trained as a medical doctor.
 This enables me to draw on a depth of medical knowledge about both biological and psychological issues, and to combine counseling with medication where necessary and appropriate.
-But to me the most important factor is that I’ve been trained to be able to take responsibility for a patient’s total care, and to lead a mental health team.
+The most important factor to me is that I’ve been trained to be able to take responsibility for a patient’s total care and to lead a mental health team.

 Not many psychiatrists go on to pursue advanced training in working with children and teenagers.
-After psychiatric residency, I completed a special two year fellowship in child and adolescent psychiatry.
-Since residency and fellowship, I’ve worked with children and adolescents and adults in a wide variety of settings.
+After my psychiatric residency, I completed a special two-year fellowship in child and adolescent psychiatry.
+Since residency and fellowship, I’ve worked with children, adolescents, adults in a wide variety of settings.
 I’ve personally treated over 1,000 children with major developmental issues.
 Many child and adolescent psychiatrists can quote the literature, but fewer have extensive experience with what works and what doesn’t.

 When are medications necessary?